DiamondGotCat/Azuki.ai/README.md

 **STATUS: V1n Released!**

 ```
-(base) diamondgotcat@DiamondGotCatnoMacBook-Air Azuki.ai % python execute.py
+(base) diamondgotcat@DGC-Mac Azuki.ai % python execute.py
-user_prompt: What your name?
+> What is 1 astronomical unit?
-prompt: <user>What your name?</user>
+---
-result: <assistant>I am LLM, so I don't have Name.
+An astronomical unit is the unit of distance between the Earth and the sun.
-but, My ID is Azuki 1n.
+---
-Nice to meet you!</assistant>
+>
 ```
 ---